 Once the sticks are harvested, they are stored in the barn loft to dry for more than 12 months.
 While, the sticks are in storage, the busy worm works his magic on the sticks, tunneling along under the bark leaving little trails in the wood.

 You can be sure no one else will have a walking stick like this because no two are the same.

 Email me @ firstname.lastname@example.org

-Please text me at 270-314-4461 or call.
-Recently, I suffered hearing loss and am now deaf, but I now have an service on my phone for hearing impaired, so I can once again take your phone calls.
+Please text me at 270-314-4461 or email.
+Recently, I suffered hearing loss and am now deaf, but I now have a cochlear implant, which I am learning to use.